sobjornstad/dreamdir/README.md

 Formatting guidelines
 ---------------------

-These conventions are currently not known to any Dreamdir scripts, but they are rules I follow and may end up being recognized by scripts in future versions, so you may wish to follow them too.
-If you use the vim syntax highlighting file, these conventions are also recognized by it.
+Emphasis and verbatim quoting are not conventions currently recognized by any Dreamdir scripts.
+Lucid sections and commentary are recognized by the word count scripts (word counts can be split into “normal,” “lucid,” and “notes”).
+The vim syntax highlighting file recognizes all of these.

 * **Emphasis**: Use `*single stars*` or `_underlines_` around the area to be emphasized.
 * **Commentary**: Place notes that are not actually part of the dream in `[square brackets]`.
 The commentary may continue over multiple lines.